mratsim/Arraymancer/README.md

 ## Show me some code

-Arraymancer tutorial is available [here](https://mratsim.github.io/Arraymancer/tuto.first_steps.html).
+The Arraymancer tutorial is available [here](https://mratsim.github.io/Arraymancer/tuto.first_steps.html).

 Here is a preview of Arraymancer syntax.